cyralinc/terraform-provider-cyral/docs/resources/sidecar_listener.md

 - `dynamodb_settings` (Block Set, Max: 1) DynamoDB settings. (see [below for nested schema](#nestedblock--dynamodb_settings))
 - `mysql_settings` (Block Set, Max: 1) MySQL settings represents the listener settings for a [`mysql`, `galera`, `mariadb`] data repository. (see [below for nested schema](#nestedblock--mysql_settings))
+- `override_repo_client_tls_settings` (Boolean) Override TLS settings defined in the repo
 - `s3_settings` (Block Set, Max: 1) S3 settings. (see [below for nested schema](#nestedblock--s3_settings))
 - `sqlserver_settings` (Block Set, Max: 1) SQL Server settings. (see [below for nested schema](#nestedblock--sqlserver_settings))
+- `tls_mode` (String) TLS mode.
+Optional.
+Defaults to 'allow'.
+Allowed values:
+  - `allow`
+  - `require`
+  - `disable`.
+Note!
+This field is in effect only if OverrideRepoClientTlsSettings is set to true or the listener is a SMART port.

 ### Read-Only